Mark Webber (racing driver): Early racing career

-He entered the 1995 Australian Formula Ford Championship with Yellow Pages Racing driving a 1995 Van Diemen car, finishing fourth overall with three victories, three pole positions and 158 points in a high-quality field.
+Webber entered the 1995 Australian Formula Ford Championship with Yellow Pages Racing driving a 1995 Van Diemen car, finishing fourth overall with three victories, three pole positions and 158 points in a high-quality field.
 Webber finished second at both Mallala Motor Sport Park rounds of the 1995 Australian Drivers' Championship driving a Birrana Racing Reynard 90D-Holden car for seventh in the Drivers' Championship with 32 points.
 In October 1995, he moved to the London suburb of Hainault, to further his racing career.
 He entered the Formula Ford Festival at Brands Hatch with the Van Diemen factory team, and finished the race third.
 The result impressed team owner Ralph Firman Sr. enough to sign Webber to Van Diemen for both the 1996 European Formula Ford Championship and the 1996 British Formula Ford Championship, (Note: Webber earned extra capital working as a driving instructor at various race tracks across the United Kingdom.) finishing third and second overall, respectively.
 He won four races in the British series, finishing second in the championship behind teammate Kristian Kolby, and was also third in the Formula Ford Euro Cup driving two of the three rounds with a win at the Circuit de Spa-Francorchamps.
 Webber won the Formula Holden support race, and the Formula Ford Festival.

-In 1997, he elected to skip Formula Renault and Formula Vauxhall on sponsors advice, and signed a contract to progress to the higher-tier British Formula Three Championship with Alan Docking Racing (ADR).
+In 1997, Webber elected to skip Formula Renault and Formula Vauxhall on sponsors advice, and signed a contract to progress to the higher-tier British Formula Three Championship with Alan Docking Racing (ADR).
 Webber was ADR's lead driver complemented by two funded non-competitive teammates, and was told to bring funding to ADR.
 Driving a Dallara F397 car powered by an old Mugen Honda engine purchased by the Webber family, he won the Brands Hatch Grand Prix event and came fourth overall with 131 points.
 Webber was voted Rookie of the Year as 1997's highest-placed rookie.
 His funding almost dried up mid-season until motor racing journalist Peter Windsor suggested Webber solicit funding from rugby union player and family friend David Campese to complete the year and stop Webber ending his international career early.
 (Note: The money lent to Webber by Campese was repaid by the former.)
 Webber's season was put on a race-by-race basis and he received offers from Renault and Jackie Stewart.
 He also finished third in the Masters of Formula 3 and fourth in the Macau Grand Prix for ADR.
 (Note: Mercedes-Benz paid for Webber to compete in both races.)